aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/file-merging/postscript-to-pdf/_index.md

 - **Which Java version is supported?** Java 8 or higher (JDK 11 recommended).
 - **Where can I find sample code?** The code snippets below are ready‑to‑run examples.

-## What is merging PostScript files?
+## How to create PDF from PS (PostScript) files?
-Merging PostScript files means taking two or more `.ps` documents—each describing page content in the PostScript language—and combining them into a single PDF.
-This process **converts PostScript to PDF**, preserving layout, fonts, and vector graphics while creating a widely supported output format.
+Merging PostScript files means taking two or more `.ps` documents—each describing page content in the PostScript language—and turning them into a single PDF.
+This **convert PostScript to PDF** process preserves layout, fonts, and vector graphics while delivering a universally viewable file.

-## Why use Aspose.Page for Java?
+## Why use Aspose.Page for Java for this conversion?
-- **High fidelity**: The conversion retains the exact appearance of the original PostScript.
+- **High fidelity:** The output looks exactly like the original PostScript.
-- **No external dependencies**: No need for Ghostscript or native binaries.
+- **No external dependencies:** You don’t need Ghostscript or native binaries.
-- **Fine‑grained control**: Options such as error suppression and custom font folders let you tailor the output.
+- **Fine‑grained control:** Options such as error suppression and custom font folders let you tailor the conversion.
+- **Supports merging:** You can **merge multiple ps files** into one PDF with just a few lines of code.

 ## Prerequisites
 Before we begin, make sure you have: